jchris/sofa/README.md

 Sofa showcases the [potential of pure CouchDB applications](http://jchris.mfdz.com/code/2008/10/standalone_applications_with_co).
 It should provide an easy way for people to put thier thoughts online, anywhere there's a running Couch.
 It's just HTML, JavaScript and the magic of CouchDB.

-Currently supports admin-only posting and anonymous comments.
+Currently supports authoring by anyone with the proper roles, and comments from anyone with a user account.

 ## Current News